adobe/pdf-embed-api-samples/More Samples/Capture PDF Embed API Events/README.md

 # PDF Preview with Events Sample

-This sample shows how to start receiving events from PDF Viewer.
+This sample shows how to start receiving events from PDF viewer.
 To see it in action, copy the files in the folder to your computer, and open index.html in a supported browser.

 ## Documentation